 We wanted to cover the basics with you today to make you comfortable with the process and options available if you're still in the beginning stages of your wax melt making journey.
 Once you've mastered these basics, you'll feel more confident to move on to more advanced techniques.

-To help you get started, we're sharing a tutorial below for designer-perfume-inspired Sauvage-scented wax melts in clamshells made with Kerawax Paraffin Pillar wax in clamshells that you can use to get started.
+To help you get started, we're sharing a tutorial below for designer-perfume-inspired Savage-scented wax melts in clamshells made with Kerawax Paraffin Pillar wax in clamshells that you can use to get started.
 Of course, our tutorial is completely customisable, allowing you to put your own spin on this project but we'll share the choices that we made to make it easier for you to replicate in its entirety to ensure you've got the process down pat.

 - 3x Square Wax Melt Clamshells